mariakang/AP-Assignment-2-AdaShip/README.md

 After sketching out an initial design, the classes were coded up in a minimal way (to enable the next stage of algorithm design and implementation to begin) and then continuously updated and amended throughout the development process as their requirements became clearer.
 Additional classes were also created as part of various refactoring exercises (for example creating a separate `CoordinateConverter` class), making the overall object-orientated design an iterative process.

+I used the `main.cpp` file to write temporary tests during the early stages of development, so as to ensure that the classes and members were behaving as expected.
+Being new to C++, I found this immensely helpful, as it enabled me to verify that my theoretical solution worked in practice.
+It also helped me to understand a lot of new concepts, such as when to use object references instead of values, when to overload the assignment operator, and the consequences of not doing so.

-Once all of the functionality had been implemented and tested, an internal 'tidy up' operation was carried out.
+At the end of the project, once all of the functionality had been implemented and tested, an internal 'tidy up' operation was carried out.
 This involved taking each class in turn and doing the following:
  - Removing any unused class members
  - Making each member private unless used by another class
  - Adding formal documentation above the declaration of each member